fathergod15/brute/README.md

 * __Functional__ - works out-of-the-box with 7 default modules for attacks on both network protocols and web-based services
 * __Simple to use__ - launch an attack or implement an attack module in minutes and fewer lines of code!
 * __Plugin manager__ - implement your own attack modules, and upload them to the local and global registry, or pull others from the community.
-* __Logging facilities__ - incorporate dumped logs into a logging pipeline / SIEM.
+* __Logging facilities__ - incorporate dumped logs into a logging pipeline.

 ## Usage

-`brute` is built for Python 3.7+, and should work with any platform, preferably macOS/Linux.
+`brute` is built for Python 3.7+, and should work with any operating system, preferably macOS/Linux.

 To use `brute`, you can either install through `pip`: